How Responding to App Reviews Impacts Ratings & Growth

 The window for influencing a rating update shrinks over time.
 A response to a six-month-old review is less likely to prompt action than one sent within days of the original post.

-Challenges of managing app reviews at scale
+Managing app reviews at scale

 For apps with significant download volumes, manual review management quickly becomes unsustainable.
 The math simply doesn't work when you're receiving hundreds or thousands of reviews monthly.